905timur/Reddit-Content-Cleaner/README.md

 ## Features

+### Note for users with two-factor authentication enabled on their reddit account.

+This script will not work on accounts that utilize 2FA.

 ### Core Functionality
 - Delete posts and comments older than a specified number of days
 - Remove comments with negative karma